MrGG14/Movie-Recomendator-pending/README.md

 ## DATA

 First of all we need data from different users.
 I used the dataset available in kaggle called ['The Movie Dataset'](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).
-As a [Filmaffinity](https://www.filmaffinity.com/es/main.html) user I wanted to retrieve my own reviews from this platform so I made a web scrapping code to obtain the reviews from any user.
+As a [Filmaffinity](https://www.filmaffinity.com/es/main.html) user I wanted to retrieve my own reviews from this platform so I made a web scraping code to obtain the reviews from any user.

 I later tried to randomly scrap users reviews to make my own Filmaffinity Reviews DB but I´m unable since each user is defined by a 7 digit number and it is almost imposible to randomly pic a number wich matches an user.